zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 #### Generate Full Debug Info

-Enabling this option, causes debug information about local variables in the Java actions included when building the Java actions.
-This will aid debugging from Eclipse.
-Otherwise only line numbers and source information will be included.
+Enabling this option includes debug information about local variables in the Java actions when building them, which aids debugging from Eclipse.
+Without this option, only line numbers and source information will be included.

 #### Gradle Directory